Phone hacking: Cameron's 'regret' over hiring Coulson

 And the prime minister came under pressure from Labour MPs to confirm whether he had any conversations about News Corporation's now aborted bid to fully takeover BSkyB with executives from the company such as Rebekah Brooks, Rupert or James Murdoch.

 He had returned early from a trip to Africa to make an emergency statement on the phone hacking crisis - the Commons is sitting for an extra day after the prime minister delayed MPs' summer recess so he could address the issue.

 In other developments in the phone hacking saga:

 - Mr Cameron said the public inquiry will be widened to examine broadcasters and social media and

 - Speaker John Bercow launches an investigation into the foam pie incident at Rupert Murdoch's committee hearing

 - The Met Police drafts in 15 extra officers to work on its investigation - taking total force numbers to 60 - citing a "significant increase" in its workload

 - Downing St and Buckingham Palace deny claims by Labour MP Chris Bryant that royal officials raised concerns about Mr Coulson's appointment

-- The protester accused of throwing shaving foam at Mr Murdoch is charged with a public order offence.
+- with a public order offence.